 You will be given a specific quote from the boiler installation company based on:

-If you live in London, then you should expect a much higher rate than someone who lives further up north, but isn't this always the case?
+For example; If you live in London, then you should expect to pay a much higher rate for a new boiler than someone who lives further up north, but isn't this always the case?

-It is recommended that you try to get an instant cost and quote online or directly from the boiler company so you can get a good idea of how much you will need to budget and put away.
+It is recommended that you try to get an instant boiler cost and quote online or directly from the boiler company so you can get a good idea of how much you will need to budget and put away for a new boiler.

 These costs can differ based on the gas company you use and whether you have an insurance plan with them, but either way, the engineers doing the job will need to get paid.